Ecma-TC54/ECMA-428/README.md

 - Define a clear, extensible structure for lifecycle events that applies to diverse domains, including software, hardware, and digital assets.
 - Enable consistent communication of lifecycle information across organisational boundaries.
 - Support supply chain transparency, compliance, and risk management practices through reliable lifecycle categorisation.

-### Important Note on Repository Name

-This repository is currently named `ECMA-xxx-CLE` as a placeholder.
-Upon ratification of the CLE specification as an Ecma International standard, the repository will be renamed to **`ECMA-xxx`**, where `xxx` represents the number assigned by Ecma to the standard.

 ## Contributing